TrossenRobotics/aloha_docs/docs/operation/data_collection.rst

 To record an episode, follow the steps below:

-#.
-Bring up the ALOHA control stack according to your platform
+#.  :ref:`operation/bringup_shutdown:bringup` the ALOHA control stack according to your platform

-    * Stationary: :ref:`operation/stationary:Running ALOHA Bringup`
-    * Mobile: :ref:`operation/mobile:Running ALOHA Bringup`

 #.
 Configure the environment and run the episode recording script as follows: